Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 The difference, in health, cognitive, and longevity outcomes, between exercising regularly and not is much larger than the difference between some form of exercise and some theoretically more efficient form of exercise.
 It is much more effective to find ways to exercise that you actually like than it is try and find the most efficient kind, since you’re more likely to form a habit around the exercise that you actually like.

-I prefer a form of exercise that does not demand constant attention / exertion of will power from me over the course of the activity, but rather once I show up and start, the default is to keep going.
+I prefer forms of exercise that do not demand constant attention / exertion of will power  over the course of the activity.
+Practices for which, once I show up and start, the default is to keep going.

 Strength training is like this for me: once I’ve started I don’t really need to force myself to keep going, there’s a kind of rhythm to it, where as (again) for me, running feels like a continuous slog where I have to keep deciding not to stop.
+Juggling and playing beat-saber are similar.

 Personally, my main exercise is Barbell training (squats, deadlifts, shoulder presses, bent over rows, bench press), and bodyweight exercises (pullups, chinups).
-I’ll sometimes supplement that with some light jogging, or jump rope.
-Lately, I’ve also been playing beatsaber, which is super fun.
+I also often play beatsaber, which is super fun, with weights on my arms.

-Lowering activation energy
+####Lowering activation energy

 Exercise is the most important of the things that I aim to do just about every day.
 As such it is worth it to debug and clear away any even slight aversion or impediment to going to train.

 The following are examples of slight / subtle aversions that turned out to be at root of a disinclination to exercise, and how I debugged them.

-“It has been feeling weird and I have some fear that I’m hurting myself” -> I booked a session with a personal trainer to check my form
+“My squat has been feeling weird and I have some fear that I’m hurting myself” -> I booked a session with a personal trainer to check my form

-“I’m afraid to push my limit because I don’t have a spotter” -> I purchased spotter arms “It’s too hot out” -> I got a fan, and also switched to exercising at night “It’s cold out” -> I started running and playing beatsaber instead of weight lifting.
+“I’m afraid to push my limit because I don’t have a spotter” -> I purchased spotter arms

+“It’s too hot out” -> I got a fan, and also switched to exercising at night

+“It’s cold out” -> I started running and playing beatsaber instead of weight lifting.

-Action Chunking
+#####Action Chunking

 Sometimes, I will hit my trigger to go out an exercise (what the trigger is might vary day by day, but often it is my first work break), and I just won’t feel like it.